2020 Guernsey general election: Postal votes

 Over 21,000 postal votes were requested, representing over 67% of registered voters.

 Results

 The results were reported at 01:15 local time on Friday, 9 October.
-The new deputies will be sworn in on 16 October.
+The new deputies were due to be sworn in on 16 October.

 Four unsuccessful candidates who had polled within 493 votes (2% of voters) of the final elected candidate's votes requested a recount.
 The recount did not change the elected candidates but adjusted the number of voters from 24,647 to 24,627 with votes for a number of candidates increasing or decreasing by single digit amounts.
 The largest change for one candidate was 11 votes, while the number of rejected ballots increased by 67, two pairs of unelected candidates switched final positions and two candidates of the same surname were mixed up in the first count, receiving each other's count, which was fixed.

-The elected deputies will serve until the next general election in June 2025.
+The elected deputies were to serve until the next general election in June 2025.